 Inappropriate behavior of 2-6-year-old children

 Meltdowns, explosive outbursts, tears, clinginess, and opposition are common behavior traits in the ages between two and six.
-Most of your child’s behavior at this stage is driven by his inability to manage his strong emotions effectively.
+Most of your child’s behavior at this stage is driven by their inability to manage strong emotions effectively.

 One of the reasons that explains why emotion-driven behavior so closely mimics problem behavior is because emotions are invisible.
 A child struggling with difficult emotions such as frustration or anxiety is more likely to lash out or to act inappropriately in an attempt to deal with emotion-provoking situations.